-It is estimated for 1993 that contributions will again more than meet the standard.
-SB 1650, the Early Retirement Incentive plan (ERI), adopted after the date of this study, is expected to have an impact on the Fund.
-The experience will develop in 1993.
-Preliminary estimates assuming a 30% utilization of the ERI indicate that the unfunded liabilities may increase about \$12.9 million.
+It is estimated for 1994 that contributions will again more than meet the standard.
+SB 1650, the Early Retirement Incentive plan (ERI), adopted January 25, 1993, has been included in this valuation.
 Consideration should also be given to the steady decline in membership and the future cash flow requirements of the Fund.
-The additional retirements due to the Early Retirement Incentive will add to the decline.
+The additional retirements due to the Early Retirement Incentive added to the decline.